nanvel/blog/2015/11/python-the-language.md

 In the Python community lingo iterator and generator are fairly close synonyms.

+#### Generator vs function

+According to [Improve Your Python: 'yield' and Generators Explained](https://www.jeffknupp.com/blog/2013/04/07/improve-your-python-yield-and-generators-explained/) by Jeff Knupp:

+When we call a normal Python function, execution starts at function's first line and continues until a return statement, exception, or the end of the function (which is seen as an implicit return None) is encountered.
+Once a function returns control to its caller, that's it.
+Any work done by the function and stored in local variables is lost.
+A new call to the function creates everything from scratch.

+This is all very standard when discussing functions (more generally referred to as subroutines) in computer programming.
+There are times, though, when it's beneficial to have the ability to create a "function" which, instead of simply returning a single value, is able to yield a series of values.
+To do so, such a function would need to be able to "save its work," so to speak.

+I said, "yield a series of values" because our hypothetical function doesn't "return" in the normal sense. return implies that the function is returning control of execution to the point where the function was called.
+"Yield," however, implies that the transfer of control is temporary and voluntary, and our function expects to regain it in the future.

 #### New in Python 3.3: Delegating to a Subgenerator

 See [PEP 380: Syntax for Delegating to a Subgenerator](https://docs.python.org/3/whatsnew/3.3.html#pep-380).